 Please note: We do not offer any preparatory German courses for visa or admission purposes.

-The examination board decides if your proof (equivalent test, confirmation etc.) is accepted for admission only AFTER you have submitted your application.
+Please see the requirements for your specific study program for details on what kind of certificates you should submit.
+The examination board decides if your proof (test, confirmation about medium of instruction etc.) is accepted for admission only AFTER you have submitted your application.
 The specific requirements for certain programs, you can find on their website.

 Yes, you can upload such a confirmation in the Primuss application portal.
 Please note that the decision on accepting such documents is solely made by the examination board when reviewing your application.